richelbilderbeek/intro_r_course/docs/evaluations/20250404/README.md

   at varying price points, but considering i was just starting, I used the free choice.
-  That was perhaps a bit more limiting in my ability to create something, though Im not sure as I did not try the others.
+  That was perhaps a bit more limiting in my ability to create something, though I'm not sure as I did not try the others.
   The last thing I would say is perhaps to put in some examples of work that is not so refined and submitted to journals and magazines - something that might be a bit more achievable for PhD/ post doc work.